 Scott Murray is the Liaison Psychiatry Nurse Specialist for older people at Borders General Hospital, Melrose and is a Dementia Champion and associate lecturer at Queen Margaret University and Borders College.
-Dr Niall Cameron is a consultant in Liaison psychiatry at the Borders General Hospital, working within general and older adult mental health.
+Dr Niall Campbell is a consultant in Liaison psychiatry at the Borders General Hospital, working within general and older adult mental health.

 Hospitalised older adults frequently present as depressed on our wards, but research suggests that healthcare staff often struggle to identify depression, let alone provide suitable care and support.
 Whilst many people with a diagnosis of depression are prescribed antidepressant medication, few are referred for psychological treatments or have this passed on to GPs and primary care teams on discharge, thereby impacting their future care.